-Copper Creek Villas & Cabins at Disney's Wilderness Lodge - The Hard Hat Tourby Alan S. Dalinka, contributing writer
+Copper Creek Villas & Cabins at Disney's Wilderness Lodge - The Hard Hat Tourby Alan S Dalinka, staff writer

 The newest Disney Vacation Club resort, Copper Creek Villas & Cabins at Disney's Wilderness Lodge, is scheduled to open on July 17, 2017.
 Sales of this, the fourteenth DVC development (the second built at Disney's Wilderness Lodge), to existing DVC members began on March 8, and general sales began on April 5.
 The existing DVC Villas at Disney's Wilderness Lodge were recently renamed Boulder Ridge Villas to distinguish them from Copper Creek Villas & Cabins.